kimruddock/pawelgrzybek.github.io/_drafts/2016-04-18-native-css-mixins-with-apply-rule.md

 ## Local variables in CSS mixins

-Sass allows us to pass list of locally defined variables to mixin.
-Unfortunately it isn't possible with `@apply` rule.
+Sass allows us to pass a list of locally defined variables to a mixin.
+Unfortunately this isn't possible with the `@apply` rule.

 If you have some object oriented JavaScript experience, the first thing that you will try as a way around it is this...